smc/mlmorph/docs/fst.md

 ## Implementation

 The Mlmorph is written in the SFST transducer specification language which is based on extended regular expressions with variables and operators for concatenation, conjunction, disjunction, repetition, composition, negation, context-dependent replacement, and more\cite{schmid2005programming}.
 A compiler translates the transducer specifications to an optimal automata.
 The generator automata can be reversed to create the analyser automata using the same compiler.
-For Mlmorph, the SFST based morphology model is compiled using Helsinki Finite-State Technology(HFST) toolkit \cite{linden2011hfst}.
-HFST provides programming language interfaces such as python binding, and several tools to work with the compiled automata.
-SFST is one of the backends HFST supports.

 Mlmorph has the following top level composition.